zachsnow/quinix-vscode/README.md

   $ ./install.sh
 ```

-Then reload your VS Code window.
-(This will *not* install uncommitted changes as
+Then reload your VS Code window -- `.qasm` and `.qll` files should now be colorized.
-it uses `git archive` under the hood.)
+(Note that this script will *not* install uncommitted changes as it uses `git archive` under the hood.)